HUPO-PSI/proxi-schemas/schemas/dataset/README.md

 The dataset object provides information about a proteomics study/dataset/project following the ProteomeXchange standards.

-The current (_v3_) implementation of ProteomeXchange projects has defined the following fields
+The current (_v3_) ProteomeXchange definition for projects has defined the following fields:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>